czhangyx/hphd/README.md

  ```

 ### Set APACHE_ROOT
 In order for our bash scripts to work, you must set the APACHE_ROOT variable correctly as it is referenced in the scripts.
-In order to do this, run the below code
+In order to do this, run the below code.
+This variable must be reset with every new terminal instance.

 ```
 #replace `/var/www/html` with either `/var/www` depending on where the directory is